mosesdaudu001/Calculate_Vehicle_Speed/README.md

 `pip install -r requirements.txt`

 ## Step 2:
-Edit the limit figures to be specific to your use case in line 28 and 29
+Edit the limit figures to be specific to your use case

 ## Step 3:
 Run the `python` file

-Contact Moses at `mosesdaudu001@gmail.com` for adjustments to suit your needs.
+`python car_speed-detect.py`

 ### Side Notes:
-1. I would like to add masks to reduce compute resources.
-2. I want to ensure that the time is calculated in a much more friendly way that assumes one frme is one second because i ran without GPU
-3. I want to add the functionality to save the video and also capture vehicles who move above a certain limit.
+1. I want to add the functionality to capture vehicles who move above a certain limit.
-4. I want to dockerize this file
+2. I want to dockerize this file

 ![Header](vehicle@332.jpg)